Flexible. Innovative. Training made for Yukon's mining industry.

 English 10 OR Communications 10 OR the YukonU equivalent, ENGL 030; AND Mathematics 10 OR Essentials of Mathematics 10 OR the YukonU equivalent, MATH 030.
 Program admission can also be awarded to Open Studies students who achieve a B+ or higher in 2 of the following courses: ENVM 090, ENVM 091, ENVM 093, and ENVM 095.

-All program seats are reserved for Yukon First Nation students.
+All program seats are reserved for Northern First Nation students.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.